 You’ll be hunting our allocation of 1,400 square miles of pure remote bear habitat accessible by ATV, Argo and boat.
 We are located in the middle of Manitoba’s famous Inter-lake region.
 Well known for not only the size of bears with exceptional skull size, but a healthy number of bears.
-Guests at Bear Track Outfitters enjoy a 30% color phase in our bears.
+Our bears average 300lbs-350lbs.
+Guests at Bear Track Outfitters will also enjoy a 30% color phase in our bears.

 We manage our 1,400 square miles along with our wildlife experts, helping to maintain Manitoba’s reputation for being the best-managed bear herd and conservation program in Canada.
 Guests enjoy observing 1-10 bears per evening hunt.
 You will hunt active bait sites and contribute to our 95% success rate.
 We are fortunate to have 30% color phase in our bears.
 Colors from black, chocolate brown and cinnamon to blonde.
 We’re sure to find the trophy you’re looking for.

-Once on a stand, we’ll check on most of our hunters about an hour before dark, watching for the signaling device we’ll give you.
+Once on the stand, we’ll check on most of our hunters about an hour before dark, watching for the signaling device we’ll give you.
 If we see your signal, we’ll go in and track your bear, shake your hand and take pictures of you with your trophy.
 Then load it up and get out of the bush and check on the other hunters.
 Once back at camp, there are stories of the evening’s hunt to share and bears to admire.
 There will also be a hot supper waiting on your arrival back at camp.
 After you have taken your bear, there will be more picture taking, skinning your trophy, and preparing the meat and hide for freezing.
-Once that’s done, we’re off to check baits, replenish and prepare to hunt again.